clairey-zx81/json-model/README.md

 ## More Information

-See the [JSON Model Tutorial](./TUTO.md) for an hands-on overview of JSON Model.
+See the [JSON Model Tutorial](./TUTO.md) for a hands-on overview of JSON Model.

 JSON Model design is presented research papers and reports: